linode/docs/docs/linode-writers-formatting-guide/index.md

 ### Extend Markdown Using Shortguides

-Using shortcodes, it is possible to extend a markdown file with another.
+Using shortcodes, it is possible to extend a Markdown file with another.
 For common tasks such as basic software installation, consider using the `content` shortcode.
 This allows our library to maintain consistent and up to date installation instructions for frequently used tools such as Python, MySQL, and Docker.

 Markdown files intended to be inserted into multiple guides are called shortguides.
 To create a shortguide, create a directory with the name of your shortguide anywhere within `docs/`, and then create an index.md within the directory for your content (e.g. `example-shortguide-name/index.md`).